konfound-project/konfound/README.md

 konfound(m1, wt)
 #> Note that this output is calculated based on the correlation-based approach used in mkonfound()
 #> Replacement of Cases Approach:
-#> To invalidate the inference, 66.664% of the estimate would have to be due to bias based on a threshold of -1.293 and statistical significance.
+#> To invalidate an inference, 66.664% of the estimate would have to be due to bias based on a threshold of -1.293 for statistical significance (alpha = 0.05).
-#> To invalidate the inference, 21 observations would have to be replaced with cases for which the effect is 0.
+#> To invalidate an inference, 21 observations would have to be replaced with cases for which the effect is 0.
 #>
 #> Correlation-based Approach:
-#> An omitted variable would have to be correlated at 0.787 with the outcome and at 0.787 with the predictor of interest (conditioning on observed covariates) to invalidate an inference based on a threshold of -0.36 and statistical significance.
+#> An omitted variable would have to be correlated at 0.787 with the outcome and at 0.787 with the predictor of interest (conditioning on observed covariates) to invalidate an inference based on a threshold of -0.36 for statistical significance (alpha = 0.05).
 #> Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be 0.787 X 0.787 = 0.619 to invalidate an inference.
 #> NULL
 ```